Motherboard: IBM-compatible personal computers (PC)

-Motherboards contain a ROM (and later EPROM, EEPROM, NOR flash) to initialize hardware devices and load an operating system from a peripheral device.
-Microcomputers such as the Apple II and IBM PC used ROM chips mounted in sockets on the motherboard.
-At power-up, the central processor unit would load its program counter with the address of the Boot ROM and start executing instructions from the Boot ROM.
-These instructions initialized and tested the system hardware, displayed system information on the screen, performed RAM checks, and then loaded an operating system from a peripheral device.
-If none was available, then the computer would perform tasks from other ROM stores or display an error message, depending on the model and design of the computer.
-For example, both the Apple II and the original IBM PC had Cassette BASIC (ROM BASIC) and would start that if no operating system could be loaded from the floppy disk or hard disk.
+In early microcomputers like the Apple II and IBM Personal Computer, firmware was stored in socketed ROM chips on the motherboard.
+Upon power-up, the central processing unit (CPU) would load its program counter with the address of the boot ROM and begin executing instructions from it.
+These instructions performed a power-on self-test (POST), initialized hardware components, displayed system information, verified random-access memory (RAM), and attempted to locate and load an operating system from a bootable peripheral device.
+If no such device was found, the system would either execute built-in software from ROM—such as Cassette BASIC (commonly known as ROM BASIC)—or display an error message, depending on the model.
+For instance, both the Apple II and the original IBM PC would launch their built-in BASIC interpreter when no bootable disk was present.